AtenDesignGroup/NEON-Data-Skills/tutorials/Other/version-control/version-control-github/git05/git05.md

 ---
 syncID: ea49cde9b9514a89b3fb232708bbadb5
 title: "Git 05: Git Add Changes - Commit"
-description: "This tutorial covers how to edit a local version of a Git repository and then commit changes to it to be tracked in the Git version control system."
+description: "Test - This tutorial covers how to edit a local version of a Git repository and then commit changes to it to be tracked in the Git version control system."
 dateCreated: 2016-05-06
 authors: Megan A. Jones
 contributors: